cbonoz/service-bot/README.md

 ## ServiceBot

-Create a customer service bot from any CSV or body of text.
+Create a customer service bot from any CSV or question/answer dataset.

 Built for the Sentiment & Opinion Mining hackathon.